gnosis/dex-research/dFusion/dFusionSpec.md

 - for order in [orders]
 	- open balance leaf of the receiving account by check balance + proof in `stateRH`
 	- check that the leaf is owned by sender by opening the accountIndexLeaf
+	- check that the nounce is valid and update it
 	- read the potentially fractional welfare of the order
 	- update the balance by substracting sell welfare
 	- if `FollowUpOrderOfAccount` == 0